wonjoolee95/adapt-or-die/dynamic-programming/README.md

-According to [Wikipedia](https://en.wikipedia.org/wiki/Dynamic_programming), dynamic programming is both a mathematical optimization method and a computer programming method.
-The method was developed by Richard Bellman in the 1950s and has found applications in numerous fields, from aerospace engineering to economics.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Dynamic_programming), dynamic programming refers to algorithms that simplify a complicated problem by breaking it down into simpler sub-problems in a recursive manner.